MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: Introduction

 \section{Introduction}

-The trade-off between predictive accuracy and computational cost is a fundamental constraint in modern simulation-based design and optimization.
+The trade-off between predictive accuracy and computational cost is a fundamental constraint in modern simulation-based design and optimisation.
 High-fidelity models, while necessary for precise uncertainty quantification and bias correction, are often too expensive to sample densely for accurate surrogate construction.
 Conversely, low-fidelity approximations are abundant and cheap but can suffer from systematic errors that preclude their standalone use.
-Multi-fidelity Gaussian process (MFGP) models \citep{Do2024MULTI-FIDELITYREVIEW, Fernandez-Godino2024ReviewModels, Morris2004TheExperiments, Forrester2007Multi-fidelityModelling}, bridge this gap by formalizing the correlation between data sources of varying costs.
-By supplementing sparse high-fidelity data with abundant low-fidelity observations, MFGP models paint a more accurate picture of the underlying response surface at a fraction of the computational budget required by high-fidelity-only approaches \citep{Perdikaris2015Multi-fidelityFields}.
+Multi-fidelity Gaussian process (MFGP) models \citep{Do2024MULTI-FIDELITYREVIEW, Fernandez-Godino2024ReviewModels, Morris2004TheExperiments, Forrester2007Multi-fidelityModelling} bridge the two by exploiting their statistical correlation, recovering an accurate response surface at a fraction of the cost of an HF-only fit \citep{Perdikaris2015Multi-fidelityFields}.